 Artwork with tight registration or borders of any kind cannot be printed on the second side.
 With digital short run printing it is very difficult to line up the second side precisely to the front.
 There is a “bounce” on the second side that is not noticeable as long as all art is kept away from the edges; the border/art is never completely centered top-to-bottom or side-to-side.
 This is especially true for seed paper.

-1- vs 2-Sided Printing Printing is considered 1-sided when only one side is printed, and 2-sided when both sides of the flat card are printed.
-On a folding card, the front and back of the card are considered 1-side, and the two inside pages are considered the second side (2-sided).
+1- vs 2-Sided Printing – Printing is considered 1-sided when only one side is printed and 2-sided when both sides of the flat card are printed.
+For instance, on a folding card, the front and back of the card are considered 1-side, and the two inside pages are considered the second side (2-sided).